jakxc/product-preview-card/README.md

 Users should be able to:

 - View the optimal layout depending on their device's screen size
-- See hover and focus states for interactive elements
+- See hover and focus states for interactive elements (i.e. button)

 ### Screenshot